laxmivgk/AI-Story-Telling/README.md

 # 📖 AI Story-Telling

-A collaborative, genre-aware storytelling application built with Python, Streamlit, and the Groq LLM API.
+A genre-aware storytelling application built with Python, Streamlit, and the Groq LLM API.

 ## 1. Setup Instructions